 Batu Caves can be reached by train, taxi or tour.
 The train ride from KL Sentral only takes 30 minutes and costs about $1.00 USD roundtrip.
 The train station is near the entrance.
 Taxis will cost quite a bit more; rather than taking a taxi, we recommend using the Grab App (similar to Uber).
 There are several tours from KL to Batu Caves – choose a highly-rated tour that fits your schedule and interests and book it in advance on Viator!

-Malls and Markets
+Kuala Lumpur Malls and KL Markets

 Any visitor to Kuala Lumpur will quickly realize that the city is a shopping mecca.
 The airport and several train stations are connected to malls, making it nearly impossible to avoid them.
 Even travelers who aren’t into shopping should make time in their Kuala Lumpur one-day trip to visit a mall (even if only for the chance to cool off in the cold air conditioning!).
 Serious shoppers looking for bargains, however, should head to the Golden Triangle in Bukit Bingtang to one of the many multi-storied complexes that are packed to the gills with shops, deals and – often times – not so authentic merchandise.